Virtuant/hadoop-admin-2019/docs/weekly-test-2.md

 ### Analyze the Data Inconsistencies

-a.
 Analyzing the results of the most- and least-frequent comments, it appears that several variations of GENERAL RECEPTION occur.
 In this step, you will try to determine the number of visits to the POTUS involving a general reception by trying to clean up some of these inconsistencies in the data.

 Note
 Inconsistencies like these are very common in big data, especially when human input is involved.
 In this dataset, we likely have different people